Academic guide

 You can find information on specific programs on their individual websites.
 Click here to be directed to the list of CMU schools and colleges.

-There are a number of additional majors and minors that are available within the College of Engineering exclusively to engineering students.
+There are a number of additional majors and minors available within the College of Engineering exclusively to engineering students.
 Engineering and Public Policy and Biomedical Engineering are additional majors available exclusively to other engineering majors within CIT.
-CIT also has a list of minors available only to students within the college as well.
+CIT has a list of minors available only to students within the college as well.

 Resources for Creating a Course Schedule